All Episodes

 I think it's much more personal.

-Well, I just want to know why uh if we don't go by the Constitution, what do we have to guide us?
+Well, I just want to know why, if we don't go by the Constitution, what do we have to guide us?

-What what uh I need to ask, what is it that Trump's done said, not said, not done that made you believe he is not respectful of it?
+I need to ask, what is it that Trump's done, said, not said, not done that made you believe he is not respectful of it?

-Well, uh, he talks, he sounds a lot like I hate to you know use the analogy like Obama again, that he has a phone and a pen.
+Well, where he talks, he sounds a lot like, I hate to use the analogy like Obama again, that he has a phone and a pen.

-He makes it sound like, well, I'm gonna do this, I'm gonna do that.
+He makes it sound like, well, I'm going to do this.

 Oh, I get it.

-You're you're worried that that Trump is sounding like Obama in the authoritarian sense.
+You're worried that Trump is sounding like Obama in the authoritarian sense.

 That Obama's out there saying if he doesn't get what he wants with Congress, he'll just do it with an executive order.

-And Trump's out there saying he's gonna do this, he's gonna do that, he's gonna do that.
+And Trump's out there saying he's going to do this.

-He's and you're worried that his supporters are signing off on the same kind of authoritarian outside the constitutional behavior that Obama's engaging in, yet that they're supporting it for Trump.
+And you're worried that his supporters are signing off on the same kind of authoritarian, outside of the Constitutional behavior that Obama is engaging in, yet that they're supporting it for Trump.

 It might surprise people to learn that some people actually wouldn't mind that.